Seun-Data-Analyst/Departmental-Analysis-/README.md

 # Employee Data-Analysis-
-This analysis was conducted using power bi focusing on the departmental analysis  of a employee dataset and to check the productivity and performance of various department and how it affects the general growth of the organization
+This analysis was conducted using power bi focusing on the departmental analysis  of a employee dataset and to check the performance and productivity of various department and how it affects the general growth of the organization.

 # Employee Data Report